MP-FedCL: Multiprototype Federated Contrastive Learning for Edge Intelligence: Experiments

+{Table~\ref{tab:fair_commun_effici} shows the top-1 average test accuracy of MP-FedCL and other baselines on Digit-5 and Office-10 under \textit{label non-IID} with Dir(0.5) and \textit{feature non-IID}.
+All algorithms are compared under similar training times.
+The results show that MP-FedCL achieves comparable or superior performance compared to baselines.
+In other words, MP-FedCL can still achieve competitive performance under approximately the same computational resources.} In addition, we compare the average test accuracy of our proposed MP-FedCL with FedProto and SP-FedCL per global round during training based on different kinds of heterogeneous settings (including \textit{feature non-IID} and \textit{label non-IID}) after several runs with different random seeds, as shown in Figure \ref{comm_effici_acc}.
+Both subfigures demonstrate that our method outperforms them in terms of test accuracy and communication efficiency.
 Specifically, we evaluate our proposal with FedProto and SP-FedCL on Digit-5 under \textit{label non-IID} with Dir(1.0).
-It shows that our method outperforms theirs by approximately 2.82\% and 0.82\% in test accuracy, respectively, and also leads them the way in convergence rate.
-Similar results are shown in Figure \ref{comm_effici_acc} (b), which is the test accuracy of Office-10 with \textit{feature non-IID}.
-It demonstrates that our proposal outperforms theirs by 3.36\% and 4.95\% in terms of accuracy, and they lag behind us by a significant margin in terms of convergence rate.
-This demonstrates the potential advantages of using multi-prototype learning in handling heterogeneous tasks in federated learning, and we believe that multi-prototype learning based on architectures such as transformers will be a promising research direction in the future.
+It shows that our method outperforms theirs by approximately 2.74\% and 1.40\% in test accuracy, respectively, and also leads them the way in convergence rate.
+Similar results are available in Figure \ref{comm_effici_acc} (b), which is the test accuracy of Office-10 with \textit{feature non-IID}.
+It demonstrates that our proposal still outperforms theirs by 3.47\% and 4.92\% in terms of test accuracy, and they lag behind us by a significant margin in terms of convergence rate.
+This indicates the potential advantages of using multi-prototype learning in handling heterogeneous tasks in FL, and we believe that multi-prototype learning based on architectures such as transformers will be a promising research direction in the future. {Moreover, it can be expected that combining strategies aimed at accelerating \textit{k-means} calculation and other privacy-preserving techniques with our strategy will further make contributions to the FL community.}